-Dr. Sever, Dr. Crother, and Dr. Fontenot have been trained in animal safety and handling associated with this project and have agreed to deal with the snakes if called upon to do so.
+Dr. Fontenot, Dr. Murray, and Mr. Ljustina, have been trained in animal safety and handling associated with this project and have agreed to deal with the snakes if called upon to do so.
 All are members of the Department of Biology, and so are available regularly.
 They all have extensive laboratory and field experience in biology.
-Whenever necessary, they will be able to obtain keys to the animal room and cages from the department head, Dr. Sever.
-Dr. Sever has agreed to this arrangement.
-Contact information is as follows (and is also posted on the animal room door):
+Whenever necessary, they will be able to obtain keys to the animal room and cages from the department head, Dr. Anderson.
+Dr. Anderson has agreed to this arrangement.
+Contact information is as follows (and will be posted on the animal room door):

-Names and contact info:
+Names and contact info for Snake Safety Issues: